DOT rolls back redundant regulations for truck drivers

 • Ditch the physical ELD manual: You no longer need to keep a paper copy of your electronic logging device user manual inside your vehicle, though you must still know how to operate the device and present your records during roadside inspections.

-In the first major change, the FMCSA is eliminating the requirement for commercial driver's license holders to self-report traffic violations to their home states.
+In the first change, the FMCSA is eliminating the requirement for commercial driver's license holders to self-report traffic violations to their home states.
 The agency noted that the rule became obsolete following the 2024 implementation of the Exclusive Electronic Exchange system, which automatically transmits violation records between state licensing agencies.

 The agency said manual reporting is no longer necessary, and removing the requirement will lower the administrative burden on drivers without compromising highway safety.